 The curriculum is both challenging and flexible, allowing students to shape their education around their particular areas of interest.
 Courses are taught by faculty, not graduate assistants, with small class sizes, giving students personal attention in their education.

 The program includes the completion of a History Practicum, Historical Methods, and a Senior Thesis, so graduates are given both real world and research skills required for professional success.
 The thesis is completed senior year, and provides the opportunity to work with a chosen professor on a significant research topic of the student's choosing.
-Students also complete a 120-hour internship program in their area of specialization, and past interns have been placed with the Senator John Heinz History Center, Valley Forge National Historic Park, Soldiers and Sailors Memorial Hall and Museum, and WQED-PBS Pittsburgh.
+Students also complete a 120-hour internship program in their area of specialization, and past interns have been placed with the Andrew Carnegie Library, Fort Pitt Museum, Heinz History Center, Lynch Law Group, Old Economy Village, RMU Center for Global Engagement, RMU Oral History Center, Sewickley Community Center, Soldiers and Sailors Memorial Hall and Museum, Valley Forge National Historic Park, WQED-PBS Pittsburgh, and the Zienople Historical Society.

 There is also the chance for high-performing students who desire to go to law school the to become candidates in the Early Law School Admission Program.
 Students have the opportunity through this program to complete three years of undergraduate work at Robert Morris followed by three years of law school at Duquesne University School of Law.
 The first year of law school is counted towards the undergraduate degree.